 But if you’re looking for ways to monetize your existing content, promote your art or your brand, and reach new audiences, there’s more to consider than just your standard coffee table photo album.
 Keep reading (or scroll to the bottom of the post, you do you) for a whole list of project ideas that aren’t just photo books.

-Before You Get Started On Your Photo Book
+Before You Get Started on Your Photo Book

 The first step of publishing a photo book is determining the best online photo book publisher for you and your project.
 If you’re looking for a suggestion, I know a good one…